The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Comparison with observations

-The spacing of adjacent planets, expressed as orbital period ratios, provides a sensitive diagnostic of system architecture, migration history, and resonance structure. \\\\ Kepler-wide studies (dominated by FGK hosts) find that USP planets are typically dynamically isolated: their nearest detected neighbor often lies at wide spacings of $P_2/P_1\gtrsim 3$ \citep{SteffenandFarr2013}, which is on average larger than the $\sim$1.3--4 period-ratio range seen among other adjacent planet pairs in Kepler multi-planet systems \citep{Fabryckyetal2014}.\\ To test whether our models reproduce this behavior, we computed period ratios for all adjacent planet pairs at the end of the simulations.
-For scenarios that produced USPs (FIX and IN[C]), we include both, planets that already satisfy P$_\mathrm{inner}<1$ days and those whose innermost periods are slightly longer (“USP candidates”).
-These are expected to evolve into the USP regime through potential long-term tidal decay (see Section \ref{sec:discussion}).
+To test whether our models reproduce this behavior, we computed period ratios for all adjacent planet pairs at the end of the simulations.
+For scenarios that produced USPs (FIX and IN[C]), we include both, planets that already satisfy P$_\mathrm{inner}<1$ day and those whose innermost periods are slightly longer (“USP candidates”).
+These are expected to evolve into the USP regime through potential long-term tidal decay (see Sect. \ref{sec:discussion}).
 We distinguish this combined USP + candidate set from all other adjacent pairs in the corresponding scenario.
-For the observational comparison, we retrieved Kepler DR25 M-dwarf systems from the NASA Exoplanet Archive (Kepler DR25, $T\mathrm{eff}<4000$ K or $M_\star<0.6$M$_\odot$; candidates and confirmed planets).
+For the observational comparison, we retrieved \textit{Kepler} DR25 M-dwarf systems from the NASA Exoplanet Archive (\textit{Kepler} DR25, $T\mathrm{eff}<4000$ K or $M_\star<0.6$M$_\odot$; candidates and confirmed planets).
 Additionally, we compiled a subsample of confirmed systems hosting USP planets detected by other instruments around late M dwarfs ($T_{\mathrm{eff}} < 3400$ K or $M_\star < 0.35M_\odot$).
 Note that the FGK-dominated literature distribution and our M-dwarf-only comparison need not coincide, owing likely to host-type selection and small-number statistics.
-Figure \ref{fig:CDF_period_ratios} shows the cumulative period-ratio distributions, including their associated Poissonian errors, for systems in Scenario IN[C] at the end of the integration time ($\sim$50 Myr) that are associated with detection probabilities higher than 0.9 (see \textit{TESS} probability map in Fig. \ref{fig:probabilitymaps}).
+Figure \ref{fig:CDF_period_ratios} shows the cumulative period-ratio distributions, including their associated Poissonian errors, for systems in Scenario IN[C] at the end of the integration time ($\sim$50 Myr) that are associated with detection probabilities higher than 0.9 (see TESS probability map in Fig. \ref{fig:probabilitymaps}).
 We note that Scenario IN[C] has a slightly better agreement with observations than Scenario FIX in terms of the period-ratios of innermost-neighbor pairs.
-For comparison, we also show the observed sample of M-dwarf systems hosting USP planets, as well as the subsample of such systems around late M dwarfs.\\\\ In both cases, we find good agreement between the simulated and observed period-ratio distributions for non-USP pairs.
-However, the simulated USP neighbors are systematically more tightly packed than those observed around M dwarfs, while they show a closer match with the subsample of systems around late M dwarfs.
-This may indicate that our models underproduce the degree of dynamical isolation inferred for observed USP planets, or that additional planets remain undetected in the current sample.
-The observational sample is still small, with only four USP-hosting systems around M dwarfs, and just two around late M dwarfs, and is therefore subject to relatively large uncertainties.
-Moreover, there appears to be a trend toward more compact system architectures around late M dwarfs, which is more consistent with our model predictions. \\\\ Figure \ref{fig:hist_period_ratios} shows period-ratio histograms of all adjacent pairs in all systems of all scenarios.
-These illustrate that the simulations populate common mean-motion resonances (MMRs), especially 4:3 and 3:2, with some pairs near 2:1 and 5:3.
-Scenario FIX produces the most compact configurations, while Scenario OUT[M] yields a broader distribution, consistent with extended dynamical activity during the gas phase.
-In Scenario IN[C], the populations concentrate mostly around 4:3 and 3:2, indicating also typical compact architectures. \\\\ Together, these comparisons suggest that while our simulations capture the general orbital spacing of multi-planet M-dwarf systems, they do not reproduce the unusually wide USP-neighbor separations seen in observations.
-Undetected intermediate planets, late collisions between close-in planets, or long-term star-planet tidal interactions could be responsible for these wider separations.
-However, because long-term simulations are computationally expensive, exploring such effects is outside the scope of this work (see further details in Section \ref{sec:discussion}).
+For comparison, we also show the observed sample of M-dwarf systems hosting USP planets, as well as the subsample of such systems around late M dwarfs.